AdobeDocs/analytics.en/help/components/c-calcmetrics/c-workflow/cm-workflow/cm-copy.md

 1. In Adobe Analytics, select the **[!UICONTROL Components]** tab, then select **[!UICONTROL Calculated metrics]**.

-1. In the Calculated metrics anager, select the calculated metric that you want to copy.
+1. In the Calculated metrics manager, select the calculated metric that you want to copy.

    The calculated metric management tool bar appears.